 Selling sleep on the Internet.; Best in Beds moves its business to cyberspace

-Mattress retailer Bests in Beds has discovered strong sales success in using the World Wide Web to market its goods.
-The factory-direct bedding operation, which is based in Austin, TX, launched its Web site in 1995.
+Mattress and futon mattress retailer Bests in Beds has discovered strong sales success in using the Internet to market its goods.
+The factory-direct bedding operation, which is based in Austin, TX, launched its Website in 1995.
 The site provides consumer information about the benefits of sleep and identifies important factors that should be considered before a purchase is made.
 Todd Colvin, one of the company's founders, believes that by the year 2000 his company can reach annual sales of at least $100 million.

 The partners at Best In Beds, a factory-direct bedding operation headquartered here, have never been satisfied with maintaining the status quo.

-So it may not be surprising that, when the opportunity arose, they took their message to the World Wide Web.
-Now, their Web site has replaced their showroom as the company's primary source of business.
+So it may not be surprising that, when the opportunity arose, they took their message to the Internet.
+Now, their Website has replaced their showroom as the company's primary source of business.

 Best In Beds was founded in 1994 by three former Simmons, Sealy and Serta executives -- Todd Colvin, Dick Roe and Roy Unger -- along with Colvin's wife, Virginia.
 The business began as a consumer-focused, factory-direct operation dedicated to selling better beds.

 "The original concept for Best in Beds was to concentrate on selling only the best products, to push the benefits of sleep and to sell by word of mouth," said Todd Colvin, who runs the day-to-day operations.

 "We were all active as industry players in pushing forward benefits of better sleep, especially Roy Unger, who helped found the Better Sleep Council and served as its first chairman.
 But we felt some of the execution of this concept at retail point of sale was not successful."

 Said Unger: "In my career, I always concentrated on selling better beds and selling the benefits of getting a good night's sleep."